Table of Contents

 In current area of development security is most valuable part for the application, as a developer you should be very careful while uploading projects on server for the production.

-Folder permissions is the key point for the security if you loss this key your application will be giving an invitation to the hacker, in simple words it’s open to the word if you haven’t set a proper permissions for your application hacker can easily stole or hack your product.
+Folder permissions is the key point for the security. if your miss these steps then your application will be giving an invitation to the hackers, in simple words it’s open to the word if you haven’t set a proper permission.

-Second thing if you are in beginner or intermediate phase of the Laravel Development then this tutorial is going to help you a lot.
+Second thing if you are a beginner or in intermediate phase of the Laravel Development then this tutorial is going to help you a lot.

-I see we use to make mistakes while going through this phase but no worries this tutorial is going to help you to be safe from application.
+I see developers use to make mistakes at the beginner level but no worries this tutorial is going to help you to be safe and secure.

 Want to use AngularJS in Laravel 5 – Laravel 5 Angular JS File Upload